The phalaenopsis orchid is very popular for their colorful blooms and uniquely-shaped petals.

 Assuming your paphiopedilum is growing in fir bark, the planting medium used by many growers, every other watering should be supplemented with fertilizer.

-Organic gardeners use fish emulsion at the rate of one teaspoon to a gallon of water.
+Organic gardeners use fish emulsion plant food at the rate of one teaspoon to a gallon of water.

 (Others prefer a 30-10-10 chemical fertilizer applied according to manufacturer’s directions.)
 On alternate fertilizing days, also add more nitrogen by using ammonium nitrate at the rate of one-half teaspoon to each gallon of water and fish emulsion.